Swaraj120599/Blinkit-Analysis/README.md

 This project utilizes Blinkit’s Order and Operations Dataset, which captures customer order histories, delivery metrics, product catalog data, and user engagement patterns.
 The dataset serves as a foundation to understand real-time demand, inventory logistics, and consumer preferences in a fast-paced delivery environment.

 # Dataset Files:
-orders.csv – Includes order details like product ID, price, quantity, time of order, fulfillment time, and delivery zone.
+- **orders.csv–** Includes order details like product ID, price, quantity, time of order, fulfillment time, and delivery zone.

-customers.csv – Contains customer profiles, order frequency, location, and loyalty status.
+- **customers.csv –** Contains customer profiles, order frequency, location, and loyalty status.

-inventory.csv – Tracks stock levels, restocking events, and product availability in warehouses.
+- **inventory.csv –** Tracks stock levels, restocking events, and product availability in warehouses.

-product_catalog.csv – Metadata for each product including category, brand, pricing, and shelf life.
+- **product_catalog.csv –** Metadata for each product including category, brand, pricing, and shelf life.

 # Recommendations for Blinkit’s Growth & Optimization:
 #### 1.Invest in Predictive Restocking Models-